luckymanaya/Svelte/README.md

 ### Website #2: [Selected Website](https://selectedbase.com/)
 1. **Large font size**

-<p align = "justify">I want to use relatively large font sizes for my website because not only does it make the text legible, but it also makes it readable for the users to read.
-For example, a 12pt font size may be legible, however, it is not large enough to make the users actually stay in your website and read the whole text as readability takes emotions and ease of reading into consideration.
-As a result, I am going to make the text to have a larger font size, but not too large that it takes up a lot of space in the website.
-This is so that it catches users’ attention and I will also try to display less text as people do not want to read a long, daunting paragraph with a very small font size.
+<p align = "justify">I want to use relatively large font sizes to make the text easy to read but not too large that it takes up a lot of space in the website.
+This is so that it catches users’ attention.
+I will also try to display less text as people do not want to read a long, daunting paragraph.
 </p>

 2. **Black & White colors**